centeio/GraphSD/README.md

 More information of the theory behind this code can be found on *Mining Exceptional Social Behaviour (2019)* or *“Want to come play with me?”
 Outlier Subgroup Discovery on Spatio-Temporal Interactions (2023)* (see citations below).

-You can find an example on how to use the code in this  [Jupyter Notebook](example.ipynb).
+This repository presents a package, in ``graphsd`` - This package can be installed through ``pip install graph-sd`` On the ``scripts`` directory, several example files present the usages of the package.
+You can find a guided example on how to use the code in this  [Jupyter Notebook](example.ipynb).

-This code can also be installed as a package ``pip install graph-sd``